CyberDefender369/Bubble-Solution/README.md

 3. Highest Bubble Score: Identifying the solution with the highest bubble score is crucial for quality assessment.
 4. Top-Scoring Solution(s): Highlight the solution(s) that achieved the highest score.
 5. Cost-Effectiveness Analysis: By combining the bubble scores and their corresponding prices, the most cost-effective bubble solution can be determined.
+6. List Top 5 Bubble Solutions: Display the top 5 solutions and their corresponding solution number so that each bubble solution engineer is awarded a bonus.

-To achieve these objectives, we will employ the following programming constructs:
+To achieve these objectives, the following programming constructs are employed:
 *	Loops (both for and while loops) to iterate through the datasets.
 *	Variables to store relevant information.
 *	Data structures (lists) to organize and manipulate the data.